Fayniz/video-size/README.md

 # Description

-this project opens webcam and calculates distance between two points clicked using left button of the mouse
+run run.py to open webcam and calculates distance between two points clicked using left button of the mouse